 Lessons from McDonald’s That Will Help You Run a More Successful Auto Repair Shop

 When we think of fast food, hamburgers, or amazing success stories, it’s hard to not think of McDonald’s.
-Since their inception in 1955, they have grown into a global company, and today their brand is one of the most recognizable on the earth.
+Since its inception in 1955, they have grown into a global company, and today the brand is one of the most recognizable on the earth.
 Over the years they have given millions of gifts to their customers, ranging from free hamburgers to plastic toys, yet I can’t think of one that is more valuable than the one they are giving us today.
 You see, this time, rather than giving us something we can eat or pass along to the kids, they are giving us a business lesson that is unlike any other.
 McDonald’s is showing us that if you take your focus off of the customer, you will pay a dear price, if not lose your entire business.
 Consider this…

-If you pick up any business magazine today you will see that McDonald’s is going through the toughest time in the history of their company.
+If you pick up any business magazine today you will see that McDonald’s is going through the toughest time in the history of the company.
 Additionally, many question whether they will ever be the company they once were.
 So, what happened?
 Although everyone will certainly have an opinion, I feel their decline has been brought on by three things.
 First of all, I feel they got their priorities a little mixed up.
 Rather than focusing on their customer, and the customer’s experience, they were focused on store growth.
 Although this strategy may bring healthy profits in the short term, there is an incredible price that’s paid over the long run.
 The lesson for all of us?
 Don’t put so much attention on profits that you forget the customer.

 Secondly, they grew to a point where they were trying to be everything to everybody.
-Although they found incredible success in the early years by limiting their menu to hamburgers, milkshakes and fries, more recently their menu has grown to include kid’s meals, senior meals, healthy choices, desserts and a whole lot more.
+Although they found incredible success in the early years by limiting their menu to hamburgers, milkshakes, and fries, more recently their menu has grown to include kid’s meals, senior meals, healthy choices, desserts, and a whole lot more.
 Ironically, while they were busy expanding their menu, companies like In-N-Out Burger and Five Guys swooped right in and took their core business.

 The lesson here is that we need to focus on what we do really well, we need to continue to hone that product or service, and we need to avoid trying to be everything to everybody.